Web Application Integration Process

 .

-objects in the Stitch API response must be returned unaltered by the server-side verify
+response must be converted to a JSON object before being returned by the server-side verify

 API endpoint handler.